This topic provides answers to some frequently asked questions about Ingresses.

 Procedure:

-3. On the Cluster Information page, click the Cluster Resources tab.
-On the Cluster Resources tab, click the ID on the right side of Log Service Project.
+On the Cluster Information page, click the Basic Information tab and then click the hyperlink to the right side of Log Service Project in the Cluster Resources section.

-4. On the Logstores page of the ACK console, create a Logstore.
-For more information, see Manage a Logstore.
-To avoid repeated log collection, we recommend that you create a Logstore for each Ingress controller.
+On the Logstores page in the Simple Log Service console, create a Logstore.
+For more information, see Manage a logstore.
+To avoid repeated log collection, we recommend that you create a separate Logstore for each Ingress controller.

 How do I enable TCP listeners for nginx ingress controller?